exercism/python/concepts/complex-numbers/about.md

 So, you are probably using technology that relies on complex number calculations thousands of times per second.

-Be grateful to the tech people who understand this stuff so that you maybe don't need to.

 [complex]: https://docs.python.org/3/library/functions.html#complex
 [cmath]: https://docs.python.org/3/library/cmath.html